heremaps/here-data-sdk-cpp/docs/dataservice-read-from-stream-layer-example.md

 After building and running the example project, you see the following information:

-- `./dataservice-example` &ndash; a catalog and layer description
+- `./dataservice-example` – a catalog and layer description.
-- `read-stream-layer-example - Poll data - Success, messages size - 6` - a success message that displays the size of data retrieved from the layer.
+- `read-stream-layer-example - Poll data - Success, messages size - 6` – a success message that displays the size of data retrieved from the layer.

 ```bash
 ./dataservice-example --example read --key_id "here.access.key.id" --key_secret "here.access.key.secret" --catalog "catalog" --layer_id "layer_id" --type-of-subscription "subscription_type"